chrissimpkins/swizzle/README.md

 Place the `Swizzle.txt` file in your application's Theme directory.
 Open your Markdown editor and select the Swizzle theme in the dropdown for the text editor themes.

 ## Specs
-Fonts: Helvetica Neue & Helvetica
+Fonts: Helvetica Neue, Helvetica, & Menlo

 Palette: [Curiosity Killed](http://www.colourlovers.com/palette/444487/Curiosity_Killed) with a few additions {^5 Miaka}